alextselegidis/easyappointments/docs/docker.md

 # Docker

-Run the development containers of Easy!Appointments with Docker and Docker Compose utility.
+Run the development containers of Car2dude with Docker and Docker Compose utility.
 Docker allows you to compose your application from micro-services, without worrying about inconsistencies between development and production environments and without locking into any platform or language.